Office of Consumer Health Insurance 2005 Annual Report

-- Market Status, Government Actions and Recommendations for Improvements to Health Insurance Regualation
+- Market Status, Government Actions and Recommendations for Improvements to Health Insurance Regulation

-Established on January 1, 2000, by the Managed Care Reform and Patient Rights Act (the Act), the Office of Consumer Health Insurance (OCHI) operating within the Illinois Department of Financial and Professional Regulation, Department of Insurance (IDFPR) continued to serve an increasing number of Illinois residents in 2004 by responding to their health related inquiries.
-For more information concerning IDFPR, see Government Actions Executive Order.
+Established on January 1, 2000, by the Managed Care Reform and Patient Rights Act (the Act), the Office of Consumer Health Insurance (OCHI) operating within the Illinois Department of Financial and Professional Regulation, Department of Insurance (IDFPR) continued to serve an increasing number of Illinois residents in 2005 by responding to their health related inquiries.

 The responsibilities of OCHI, as set forth by the Act, have not changed since its inception.
 Its two main functions are to assist consumers in relation to their health insurance needs and to report annually on the state of the health insurance marketplace.
-OCHI provides assistance to Illinois consumers through the toll-free, consumer inquiry telephone line mandated by the Act and through other outreach mechanisms including speaking engagements, radio interviews, and the distribution of insurance fact sheets.
-Through these medias, OCHI has helped consumers understand the terms and meanings of their insurance coverage, advised persons of their rights under insurance policies, assisted insureds in filing appeals and complaints and provided appropriate resources to Illinois minority communities.
+OCHI provides assistance to Illinois consumers through the toll-free, consumer inquiry telephone line mandated by the Act and through other outreach mechanisms including speaking engagements, radio and television interviews, and the distribution of insurance fact sheets.
+Through these medias, OCHI helps consumers understand the terms and meanings of their insurance coverage, advises persons of their rights under insurance policies, assists insureds in filing appeals and complaints and provides appropriate resources to Illinois minority communities.

 The Managed Care Reform and Patient Rights Act (P.A.
 91-0617) established the Office of Consumer Health Insurance (OCHI) in January 2000.
-In 2004, OCHI's fifth year of operation, the office received 17,784 calls and provided consumers with a broad range of health information.
-Members of the OCHI staff performed a number of outreach activities during the year, assisted health insurance consumers at the State Fair and provided information on various radio talk programs.
+In 2005, OCHI’s sixth year of operation, the office received 15,558 calls and provided consumers with a broad range of health information.
+Members of the OCHI staff performed a number of outreach activities during the year, assisted health insurance consumers at the State Fair and provided information on various radio and television talk programs.